 - Maintain clear student conduct and honor code records;

-- Evergreens cannot serve as a Resident Assistant, a member of the Executive Board of the Student Government Association or OPTIONS or Campus Activities Board, Pre-Fall Leader (through various offices), Student Leadership Corps, Career Ambassador, or a Student Coordinator, Creative Assistant or Student Assistant with CCSJ or Campus Ministry due to time constraints and conflicts with Spring/Fall training commitments;
+- Due to time constraints and conflicts with Spring/Fall training commitments, Evergreens cannot serve in any of the following roles: Resident Assistant, Executive Board of the Student Government Association, OPTIONS or Campus Activities Board, Pre-Fall Leader (through various offices), Career Ambassador, Campus Ministry Intern, or a Student Coordinator, Creative Assistant or Student Assistant with CCSJ;

 - Evergreens will receive a modest meal stipend to help develop community in their Messina seminar sections or transfer student groups;

 Successful candidates should demonstrate:

 - Depth and breadth of campus and community involvements, as well as the ability to articulate the importance of getting involved during college;

 - Mature and informed decision making regarding social interactions and live by Loyola values in order to inspire others;

 - A desire to use experiences to mentor new students and the ability to model effective academic and social success strategies;